-Historic Pioneer Square was Seattle's first legitimate neighbourhood.
-Established in 1852, the neighbourhood soon became the bustling epicenter of the Pacific Northwest.
+Historic Pioneer Square was Seattle’s first legitimate neighborhood.
+Established in 1852, the neighborhood soon became the bustling epicenter of the Pacific Northwest.
 Today, Pioneer Square is a hub of history.
-The colourful and impressive totem pole at the centre of the square was donated by Tlingit Native Americans from Alaska in 1938.
+The colorful and impressive totem pole at the center of the square was donated by Tlingit Native Americans from Alaska in 1938.

 Adjacent to Pioneer Square, the Klondike Gold Rush National Historic Park is a testament to the world’s last great gold rush.
 In 1897, the Seattle newspaper announced that gold had been found in Alaska and soon Seattle became the jumping off point for hopefuls bound for the Klondike.
 Museum exhibits tell the stories of those looking to strike it rich through letters home and showcase the tools of the miner trade including dogsleds.

 Go a little deeper with one of the Seattle Underground tours.
 Pioneer Square was destroyed by a devastating fire in 1889.
 The city later rebuilt itself one story above the old sidewalks and storefronts that lined the square.
 Today, tours take you back in time along three blocks of underground passageways to 19th century Seattle, including a restored 1890s saloon.